qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

                 type="..."
                 getter="..."
                 ref-count-method="..."
+                value-check-method="..."
                 null-check-method="..."
                 reset-method="..."
                 instantiations="..."/>
             </typesystem>

+    The *optional* attribute **value-check-method** specifies a method that can be used to check whether the pointer has a value.

     The *optional* attribute **null-check-method** specifies a method that can be used to check for ``nullptr``.